• Skip to primary navigation

 Crisp on the edges with a soft and chewy center.
 Seriously one of the best holiday cookie recipes ever, spiced with warm winter spices that’s hard to resist.

-These cookies smell amazing as they bake, warm spices and molasses will fill your house with holiday cheer!
-My Pumpkin Crinkle Cookies is another favorite holiday cookie that smells amazing as it bakes.
-Perfect for a holiday cookie exchange this time of year or just snuggled up with a hot cup of coffee or apple cider.
+These cookies smell amazing as they bake.
+Warm spices and molasses will fill your house with holiday cheer!
+My Pumpkin Crinkle Cookies are another favorite holiday cookie that smells amazing as it bakes.
+They're perfect for a holiday cookie exchange this time of year or just snuggled up with a hot cup of coffee or apple cider.

 Several ginger snap cookies spread out onto a baking sheet.

-2. Rolling the balls of dough in granulated sugar helps give them those crackly tops.
+• rolling the balls into granulated sugar giving them those crackly tops.

 Four process photos, first one, a cookie scoop scooping out a dough ball.
 Second one, dough ball being rolled in granulated sugar.
 Third one, dough balls placed on a baking sheet covered with a piece of parchment paper.
 Fourth one, baked ginger snaps on a baking sheet covered with parchment paper.